Localization theorems in topological Hochschild homology and topological cyclic homology

 \section{Review of spectral categories}

 Modern constructions of the stable category with point-set level smash products allow easy generalization of the concepts of simplicial category or DG-category to the context of spectra.
 Symmetric spectra in particular often arise naturally as the refinement of mapping sets.
 In fact, symmetric ring spectra (the analogue of DG-rings) and categories enriched in symmetric spectra (the analogue of DG-categories) predated Smith's insight that the homotopy theory of symmetric spectra models the stable category.
 In older $K$-theory literature, they were called FSPs (or FSPs defined on spheres) and FSPs with many objects, respectively, and treatments generally included hypotheses on connectivity or convergence.
 A modern approach to $THH$ and $TC$, taking advantage of \cite{HSS} and especially \cite{ShipleyD} obviates the need for any such connectivity or convergence hypotheses.
-In this section, we review the definition of spectral categories, modules, and bimodules over spectral categories in terms of enriched category theory.
+In this section, we review the definition of spectral categories, and modules and bimodules over spectral categories in terms of enriched category theory.

-\begin{defn} A \term{spectral category} is a category enriched over symmetric spectra.
-Specifically, a spectral category $\aC$ consists of: \begin{enumerate} \item A collection of objects $\ob\aC$ (which may form a proper class), \item A symmetric spectrum $\aC(a,b)$ for each pair of objects $a,b\in \ob\aC$, \item A unit map $S\to \aC(a,a)$ for each object $a \in \ob\aC$, and \item A composition map $\aC(b,c)\sma \aC(a,b)\to \aC(a,c)$ for each triple of objects $a,b,c\in \ob\aC$, \end{enumerate} satisfying the usual associativity and unit properties.
-We say that a spectral category is small when the objects $\ob \aC$ form a set. \end{defn}
+\begin{defn} A \term{spectral category} is a category enriched over symmetric spectra in simplicial sets.
+Specifically, a spectral category $\aC$ consists of: \begin{enumerate} \item A collection of objects $\ob\aC$ (which need not be a small set), \item A symmetric spectrum $\aC(a,b)$ for each pair of objects $a,b\in \ob\aC$, \item A unit map $S\to \aC(a,a)$ for each object $a \in \ob\aC$, and \item A composition map $\aC(b,c)\sma \aC(a,b)\to \aC(a,c)$ for each triple of objects $a,b,c\in \ob\aC$, \end{enumerate} satisfying the usual associativity and unit properties.
+We say that a spectral category is small when the objects $\ob \aC$ form a small set. \end{defn}

 We emphasize that the data in (iii) and (iv) consist of point-set maps (rather than maps in the stable category) and that ``$\sma$'' denotes the point-set smash product of symmetric spectra.
 The definition of spectral functor between spectral categories is the usual definition of an enriched functor: